angrylogic/posixqueue/README.md

 posixqueue
 ==========

-Python wrapper for POSIX message queues
+Python wrapper for the POSIX message queue interface